 The Ford Fusion Hybrid is America’s most fuel-efficient sedan.
 For they may be the highest-quality hybrid.
 For that’s based on hundreds of millions of worry-free miles its owners have traveled.

 Ford’s hybrid taxi fleet has logged more than 80 million miles in California alone during the past decade – more than quadruple the number of miles logged by Toyota’s Prius lineup.
-Yet, among the nearly 43 million battery cells Ford has tested or seen put to work in customer vehicles, only five issues have been documented.
+Yet, among the nearly 43 million battery cells Ford has tested or seen put to work in customer vehicles.
+Yet only five issues have been documented.

 This impressive quality record has surprised taxi operators who expected to experience more issues as they led the adoption of Ford’s patented hybrid technology.
-The Fusion Hybrid, which a leading consumer magazine rated America’s most reliable sedan of any hybrid or conventional model, also has taken hold with customers who give it a 91 percent “overall vehicle quality” score compared to 80 and 71 percent for the Toyota Camry and Nissan Altima hybrids, respectively.
+The Fusion Hybrid, which a leading consumer magazine rated America’s most reliable sedan of any hybrid or conventional model.
+It also has taken hold with customers who give it a 91 percent “overall vehicle quality” score compared to 80 and 71 percent for the Toyota Camry and Nissan Altima hybrids, respectively.

 The Fusion Hybrid’s success is affirmed by the 2010 U.S. Global Quality Research System (GQRS) report.
 One that tracks initial quality and was conducted for Ford Motor Company by RDA Group of Bloomfield Hills, Mich.